Skip to content

 Key Features

-• Performance: ty is 10-100x faster than mypy and Pyright.
-It uses fine-grained incremental analysis to provide near-instant feedback when editing files in an IDE.
+• Performance: 10-100x faster than mypy and Pyright.
+Fine-grained incremental analysis provides near-instant feedback in an IDE.

-• Full Language Server: Ships with a complete LSP implementation including code navigation (go-to-definition, find references), completions with auto-import, rename refactoring, inlay hints, hover information, and signature help.
+• Language Server: Full LSP implementation with go-to-definition, find references, completions with auto-import, rename refactoring, inlay hints, hover, and signature help.

 • Configurable Rules: Each diagnostic rule can be set to error, warn, or ignore.
-Supports per-file overrides and suppression comments for fine-grained control.
+Supports per-file overrides and suppression comments.

-• Advanced Type System: Includes first-class intersection types, sophisticated type narrowing (including hasattr narrowing), and reachability analysis based on type inference.
+• Advanced Type System: First-class intersection types, type narrowing (including hasattr narrowing), and reachability analysis based on type inference.

-• Notebook Support: Provides language server features for Jupyter notebooks with cross-cell analysis.
+• Notebook Support: Language server features for Jupyter notebooks with cross-cell analysis.

 Type System Features